awsdocs/amazon-lex-developer-guide/doc_source/howitworks-builtins-slots.md

 Amazon Lex supports built\-in slot types from the *Alexa Skills Kit*\.
 You can create slots of these types in your intents\.
 This eliminates the need to create enumeration values for commonly used slot data such as date, time, and location\.
 Built\-in slot types do not have versions\.

-For a list of available built\-in slot types, see [Slot Type Reference](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference) in the Alexa Skills Kit documentation\.
+For a list of available built\-in slot types, see the [Slot Type Reference](https://developer.amazon.com/docs/custom-skills/slot-type-reference.html) in the Alexa Skills Kit documentation\.

 **Note**
-Amazon Lex doesn't support the `AMAZON.LITERAL` built\-in slot type\.
+Amazon Lex doesn't support the `AMAZON.LITERAL` or the `AMAZON.SearchQuery` built\-in slot types\.
+Amazon Lex extends the `AMAZON.NUMBER` and `AMAZON.TIME` slot types\.
+See below for more information\.

- Amazon Lex supports the following built\-in slot types\.
+In addition to the Alexa Skills Kit slot types, Amazon Lex supports the following built\-in slot types\.
 Slot types marked "Developer Preview" are in preview and might change\.

 | Slot Type | Short Description | Supported Languages | Availability |